 Where do you see yourself when you close your eyes and dream of the future?
 Do you want to be a homeowner?
 Maybe you want to start a business?

-Even if you’re looking to have a little extra cash to travel or you want to buy a fancier car, financial wellness can help you achieve big goals and small ones.
+Even if you want to have a little extra cash to travel or buy a fancier car, financial wellness can help you achieve big and small goals.

 Here’s the good news: no matter what hand you’ve been dealt so far, your financial wellness isn’t set in stone.
 Instead, financial wellness is something that you can actively work to improve and maintain.
 Here’s how: